Lotfullah21/JavaScript_Complete/Variables/README.md

 <h4>let, const & var </h4>
 <p>in the latest version of javascript, the var has been replaced by let and const</p>
 <h5>let</h5>
-we can re-assign the values,for instance
+we can re-assign the values later and also declare and assign values later,for instance
 <code>
 let name = "ahmad"
 name = "mahmood"